 I LOVE mushrooms!!!
 They enhance the flavor of any meal and they’re so healthy.
-I was in mushroom heaven when I visited the mushroom vendor LA Funghi at my local farmer’s market.
-The booth was displaying strange and unusual varieties of edible mushrooms.
+I was in heaven when I visited the mushroom vendor at my local farmer’s market.
 I purchased a mixed bag and that inspired me to create a recipe for Spanish Style Sauteed Mushrooms.
-In the picture below I used a combination of Maitake and Oyster mushrooms but you can use any type you want as long as they aren’t poisoned or hallucinogenic.
+In the picture below I used a combination of Maitake and Oyster varieties but you can use any type you want as long as they aren’t poisoned or hallucinogenic.
 LOL

 Enjoy this Spanish Style Sauteed Mushrooms Recipe

 - 3 Tbsp of grapeseed oil